mcpalmer1980/renderpyg/readme.md

 - *rvalue*:  list of images as ordered in filename by default optionally returns dict with image names instead

+**round_patch**(renderer, radius, color, sizes, colors) Generate a NinePatch object using a set of rounded rectangles of various thickness allowing multiple outlines of different colors.
+Useful for menus when you don't want to include a NinePatch image or use sharp cornered frames.

+- *renderer*  pygame._sdl2.video.Renderer to draw on
+- *radius*  radius of circular edges of the rounded rectangles
+- *color*  3-tuple or color object for the central area
+- *sizes*  list of int sizes of outline layers starting from the outside
+- *colors*  list of 3-tuples or color objects for each outline layer starting from the outside

 **scale_rect**(rect, amount)
 Return new Rect scaled by given multiplier where 1.0 is 100%